SPhillips1337/AIChatbot/README.md

 - Inline, non-modal confirmation flow for mid-confidence facts (WebSocket-driven) and a `POST /api/profile/confirm-fact` endpoint to accept/reject facts.
 - In-chat Profile UI to view and remove stored facts (`/api/profile/remove-fact`).
 - WebSocket auth binding so server can target messages to specific users (client sends `{ type: 'auth', userId, token }` on WS connect).
+- Telemetry collection for fact autosave/suggestion/confirm/reject/delete events and a secure admin telemetry endpoint `/api/admin/telemetry` plus a small telemetry UI on the admin dashboard.

 ## Components